 In 2016 the European Patent Office (EPO) revoked our European Patent No. 2 137 537, which covers the treatment of MS with 480 mg of dimethyl fumarate as provided for in our TECFIDERA label.
-We have appealed to the Technical Boards of Appeal of the EPO and no hearing date has been set.
+We have appealed to the Technical Boards of Appeal of the EPO and a hearing has been set for January 2021.

 In March 2018 the EPO revoked Forward Pharma's European Patent No. 2 801 355, which expires in October 2025.
-Forward Pharma has filed an appeal to the Technical Boards of Appeal of the EPO and a hearing has been set for June 2020.
+Forward Pharma has filed an appeal to the Technical Boards of Appeal of the EPO and a hearing has been set for February 2021.